-A Catholic education is distinct in nature because it goes beyond academic excellence and includes the ideal goal of developing the spiritual dimension of every human being.
-Through the creation of elementary/middle school signature programs, students have the opportunity to explore interests outside of the basic curriculum.
+A Catholic education goes beyond academic excellence and develops the spiritual dimension of every human being.
+Through the creation of school signature programs, students can explore interests outside of the basic curriculum.

-PRIDE (Pupils Receiving Inclusive Diversified Education) is an innovative, K-8 Archdiocesan program designed to meet the needs of students who learn differently.
-Our students are of average to above average intelligence, with mild to moderate learning disabilities.
+PRIDE (Pupils Receiving Inclusive Diversified Education) is an innovative, Kindergarten through 8th grade Archdiocesan program designed to meet the needs of students who learn differently.
+PRIDE students are of average to above average intelligence, with mild to moderate learning differences.
 The program is staffed by highly qualified special education teachers who design specific programs to meet the personal learning needs of each child.
 Small group sizes and modified curriculum for Language Arts and Math are hallmarks of the program.
-PRIDE programs are located regionally and offered at the following Catholic schools: St. Clement Mary Hofbauer (Rosedale), St. Mark (Catonsville), and St. John Regional (Frederick).
+PRIDE programs are offered at St. Michael – St. Clement (Overlea), St. Mark (Catonsville), and St. John Regional (Frederick).
 PRIDE exposes the community to diverse learners and learning styles, allowing all to appreciate the gifts and talents of each student.

 Offered at St. Pius X School(Rodgers Forge), this program combines all features of Montessori learning with a strong tradition of Catholic religious education.
 We partner with Loyola University of Maryland’s premier Montessori graduate program and its Center for Montessori Education (Washington Montessori Institute), which houses the oldest Association Montessori International (AMI) accredited training center in North America.

 Archbishop Borders School, a Pre-Kindergarten through 8th grade Catholic school in diverse southeast Baltimore, offers a dual language program that works to produce graduates with complete fluency and literacy in both English and Spanish.
 This particular model, which blends native English-speaking students with native Spanish-speaking peers, has been nationally recognized as the most effective approach to bilingual education.